Hal Turner: FBI informant

 Turner was a paid informant for the Federal Bureau of Investigation (FBI) for several years, supplying information about right-wing groups to federal agents.
 The original allegations that Turner acted as an informant for the FBI surfaced in 2008 after unidentified hackers claimed on Turner's website's forums that they had read email correspondences between him and an FBI agent, apparently his handler.
 This led to a discussion on a neo-Nazi website on January 10, 2008, in which Turner revealed that he was quitting political work, ending his radio show and separating "from the 'pro-White' movement".
 The FBI has declined to comment on the matter.
 The Southern Poverty Law Center and the Anti-Defamation League reported on the emails that "a neo-Nazi Website had posted material reportedly found by the hackers, including alleged exchanges between himself and law enforcement agents which indicated that Turner had been providing information to them."

 On July 28, 2009, in a Chicago courtroom, Turner's defense lawyer said that Turner worked as a paid informant for the FBI.
 In December 2009, The Record published an investigative report on Turner's "complex" relationship with the FBI and Federal U.S. Marshal Service, noting that all parties broke off contact at several points.

 Turner's information led to the arrests of the Hutaree militia, with Turner's FBI handler serving as the prosecution's witness.

 Michael A. Orozco, Turner's lawyer said, "I don't think he was a racist.
 He was doing a lot of those things at the behest of the FBI."

 Return to radio

 On October 7, 2015, Turner returned to radio for the weekly, two hour Hal Turner Show, broadcast on shortwave radio station WBCQ and over the internet.
 For a time in 2015, Turner promoted another broadcast over "Superstation 95," a pirate radio station in the New York City area.
 The show aired until February 1, 2017, and then resumed on July 5, 2017, eventually adding two more shortwave affiliates, WRMI and WWCR.
 Turner stated at the end of March 2019 that he had run out of funds to keep the show on WBCQ and WRMI.
 An associated fundraising appeal was a success, and Turner expanded his broadcast to a daily show.
+Turner ended his run on WBCQ in September 2025, while continuing the show on its other affiliates.